uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 - **Edit Job**

 The above instructions should have created a job by name `webapp-workflow` on the Jenkins Master.
-Edit the job and make sure that the first line `tomcat = new com.cb.web.Tomcat(hostname: "localhost", port: "8180", adminUser: "admin", adminPassword: "tomcat")` reflects the correct information about your tomcat instance.
+Edit the job and make sure that the first line reflects the correct information about your tomcat instance.

+{% highlight java %}
+`tomcat = new com.cb.web.Tomcat(hostname: "localhost", port: "8180", adminUser: "admin", adminPassword: "tomcat")`
+{% endhighlight %}

 - **Run Job**

-  - At this point you should see a job named "webapp-workflow" on your Jenkins Master.
-  - The whole point of this excerise is to see application deployed to production if everything goes well.
+At this point you should see a job named "webapp-workflow" on your Jenkins Master.
+The whole point of this excerise is to see application deployed to production if everything goes well.
 To simulate that, this job, if run successfully should deploy a sample web applicaiton to staging first (simulated @ `http://localhost:8080/staging`) and when the changes are approved will result in deployment to production (simulated @ `http://localhost:8080/production`).

-  - Go ahead and try the staging and production URL's to make sure the application is not deployed there.
+Go ahead and try the staging and production URL's to make sure the application is not deployed there.

+**NOTE** If you are using Docker demo container, the URL's to access the application might be different {: .notice}

-  - This is it - Time to see CD in action - Go ahead and build the job by clicking on "Build Now".
+This is it - Time to see CD in action.
+Go ahead and build the job by clicking on "Build Now".
 If everything goes well, the workflow will pause for input shortly.
 At this point, go ahead and verify the application is actually deployed to staging @ `http://localhost:8080/staging`

-  - Click on the `Proceed` or `Abort` button to complete the execution.
+Click on the `Proceed` or `Abort` button to complete the execution.
 If you did click on `Proceed` you should be able to see that the application is how deployed to `http://localhost:8080/production`

 For reference, the [console logs](https://gist.github.com/uaarkoti/2fe83745d361a261a387) for the execution of this workflow.